yanchith/emacs.d/README.md

 being adding a `HOME` environment variable and Emacs will look for the config at `%HOME\.emacs.d`.

+You can enable native compilation of Emacs Lisp by having `libgccjit`.
+Get it with MSYS2: `pacman -S mingw-w64-x86_64-libgccjit` and add it to PATH:
+`C:\msys64\mingw64\bin`.

 ### macOS

 The `railwaycat/emacsmacport` version is compatible with `spectacle` snapping